-The rational for this investigation was based on recent findings describing bidirectional crosskingdom RNAi for the necrotrophic fungus B. cinerea (Wang et al., 2016).
+The rational for this investigation was based on recent findings describing bidirectional cross-kingdom RNAi for the necrotrophic fungus B. cinerea (Wang et al., 2016).
 The data presented here suggest that for Z. tritici fungal RNAi pathways do not play a significant role in the successful colonization of wheat plants.
 This agrees well with the data from a complementary study by Ma et al. (2018) in which no strong evidence for silencing of wheat genes in the susceptible cv.
 Drifter by sRNAs of the Z. tritici isolate 3D7 was found.
-It is likely that evasion or manipulation of host immunity by this fungal species is more reliant on previously described mechanism such as the deployment of proteinaceous effectors and /or the production of specific metabolites (Deller et al., 2011; Kettles & Kanyuka, 2016).
+It is likely that evasion or manipulation of host immunity by this fungal species is more reliant on previously described mechanism such as the deployment of proteinaceous effectors and /or the production of specific metabolites (Deller et al., 2011; Kettles and Kanyuka, 2016).
 Whilst we conclude that fungal RNAi plays a minimal role during infection, the genome of Z. tritici does encode key components of the canonical RNAi pathway such as DCL, AGOs and RdRps.
-Therefore, it seemed possible that the plant-derived or exogenously applied long dsRNAs or sRNAs if taken up by Z. tritici could induce RNAi in this fungus.
-However, there were no reductions in the amount of Z. tritici infection in the BSMV-HIGS experiments targeting fungal genes essential for life or pathogenicity towards wheat (Figure 6) and also no observable effects on growth of Z. tritici when germinating fungal conidiospores were co-incubated with the fungal-derived dsRNA targeting essential genes such as ZtCYP51, ZtTUBa and ZtTUBb (Figure 7).
-These data could be explained by the observations that Z. tritici is incapable or very inefficient in taking up exogenous dsRNAs (Figure 8).
+Therefore, it seemed possible that the plantderived or exogenously applied long dsRNAs or sRNAs if taken up by Z. tritici could induce RNAi in this fungus.
+However, there were no reductions in the amount of Z. tritici infection in the BSMV-HIGS experiments targeting fungal genes essential for life or pathogenicity toward wheat (Figure 6) and also no observable effects on growth of Z. tritici when germinating fungal conidiospores were co-incubated with the fungal-derived dsRNA targeting essential genes such as ZtCYP51, ZtTUBa, and ZtTUBb (Supplementary Figure S10).
+These data could be explained by the observations that Z. tritici is incapable or very inefficient in taking up exogenous dsRNAs (Figure 7).
 We therefore conclude that the prospects for topical chemical intervention via next-generation RNA fungicides or through the generation of the stable transgenic HIGS lines in wheat targeting Z. tritici genes that are essential for life appear doubtful.
-We also hypothesize that the RNAi machinery in Z. tritici may either be completely redundant or play a role perhaps during growth under certain stressful conditions e.g. fungicide treatment or only during specific developmental stages.
-This wouldn't be unprecedented as some fungal species, including Ustilago maydis, which is a serious pathogen of maize, have lost RNAi (Billmyre et al., 2013).
-Furthermore, knockout of either DCL, AGO, or RdRp encoding genes in another fungal pathogen of wheat, F. graminearum, did not compromise pathogenicity towards wheat (Kim et al., 2015; and own unpublished data) and it has been recently demonstrated that the RNAi machinery in F. graminearum is mainly involved in the regulation of sexual development (Kim et al., 2015; Zeng et al., 2018).
+We also hypothesize that the RNAi machinery in Z. tritici may either be completely redundant or play a role perhaps during growth under certain stressful conditions, e.g., fungicide treatment or only during specific developmental stages.
+This would not be unprecedented as some fungal species, including Ustilago maydis, which is a serious pathogen of maize, have lost RNAi (Billmyre et al., 2013).
+Furthermore, knockout of either DCL, AGO, or RdRp encoding genes in another fungal pathogen of wheat, F. graminearum, did not compromise pathogenicity toward wheat (Kim et al., 2015; and own unpublished data) and it has been recently demonstrated that the RNAi machinery in F. graminearum is mainly involved in the regulation of sexual development (Kim et al., 2015; Zeng et al., 2018).
 It would be interesting to investigate in future studies whether the same may be true for Z. tritici.
-Also, it seems possible that the RNAi machinery in this fungal species may play a role in defense against mycoviruses.
-A mycovirus in several Z. tritici isolates has been previously reported and shown to be highly expressed under various stress conditions (Kema et al., 2008).
+Also, it seems possible that the RNAi machinery in this fungal species may play a role in defense against transposable elements (Dang et al., 2011) and/or mycoviruses.
+A mycovirus in several Z. tritici isolates has been previously reported and shown to be highly expressed under various stress conditions (Kema et al., 2008), and a full-length sequence of Z. tritici fusarivirus 1 from Z. tritici isolate IPO323 has very recently been reported (Gilbert et al., 2019).